본문으로 바로가기

 • Date: December (Refer to the academic calendar of each year)

-• Diploma will be awarded only once at the Commencement
+• The diploma will be awarded only once at the Commencement.
+(Graduates in January will receive it after the graduation date.)